 1 October 2013: Moscow ML 2.10 was released recently at http://mosml.org/.
-It complies better with the published SML Standard Library and should be easier to install on modern operating systems.
+It complies better with the published SML Standard Library, should be easier to install on modern operating systems, and supports dynamic linking with C code on a wide range of platforms.

 5 March 2008: Due to a change in GNU malloc, Moscow ML may crash on 64 bit architectures as well as on those 32 bit architectures that use glibc 2.7.
 As simple fix for this problem is to use this version of mosml/src/runtime/gc_ctrl.c, which prevents malloc() from using mmap().